 Primary duties for this assignment will include the following:

-The first screening deadline is September 3, 2021 at 5:00 p.m.
-Applications received after the deadline will then be screened on a bi-weekly basis.
+This recruitment is open until filled.
+Applications will be screened on a bi-weekly basis.
 BENEFITS

 - Prepare evidence for use in administrative and criminal hearing/court proceedings and the ability to testify regarding such evidence.